-The Department of World Languages at Aquinas College is pleased to announce: The Fourth Annual Grand Rapids Latin American Film Festival
+The Department of World Languages at Aquinas College was pleased to sponsor The Fourth Annual Grand Rapids Latin American Film Festival, April 4-7, 2013.

-Films are from Mexico, Guatemala, Cuba, Brazil, Venezuela, Colombia, Peru, Chile, Uruguay and Argentina.
+Films were from Mexico, Guatemala, Cuba, Brazil, Venezuela, Colombia, Peru, Chile, Uruguay and Argentina.
 All are subtitled.

-We will have among us Juan Andrés Bello, who will discuss his documentary The Queen of the People on Saturday, April 6 at 5:30 p.m., as well as the director of Sidewall, Gustavo Taretto, whose film will be screened on Saturday, April 6 at 8 p.m.
-In between these two screenings, at 7 p.m., Venezuelan food will be offered to the public.
+We had Juan Andrés Bello among us, who discussed his documentary The Queen of the People, as well as the director of Sidewall, Gustavo Taretto, whose film was screened at the festival.
+In between these two screenings, Venezuelan food was offered to the public.

-Aquinas students will help with organization for three of the movies shown on Sunday, April 7.
+Aquinas students helped with organization for three of the movies shown on Sunday, April 7.